-Join us on October 11th at 6pm for NADAP’s 2023 benefit reception at the Salesforce Tower in Bryant Park, NYC to raise crucial funds for our maternal health program.
-Your sponsorship or donation will connect opioid addicted mothers and their babies to life-saving substance use treatment & recovery, pre & postnatal infant care & food security, and child custody legal services to keep families healthy, safe, and together.
+THANK YOU to everyone who supported NADAP at our 2023 benefit reception on October 11, 2023 at the Salesforce Tower in Bryant Park, NYC.
+Thanks to your support we were able to raise crucial funds for our maternal health program.
+This program connects opioid addicted mothers and their babies to life-saving substance use treatment & recovery, pre & postnatal infant care & food security, and child custody legal services to keep families healthy, safe, and together.

 Maternal Health Program